Academics – Master’s Entry Program in Nursing (MSN Degree)

 What do graduates have to say about the accelerated nursing program?

+The program is completed in 18 months – six consecutive quarters, including summers.
 Core courses are offered summer, fall, winter and spring quarters on the UC Davis Sacramento campus.
-Students typically attend class Monday through Friday and should expect that some quarters they must complete courses and clinical experiences during evenings and weekends.
-See an example course listing.
+Students typically attend class Monday through Friday and should expect that most quarters they will participate in courses and clinical experiences during evenings and weekends.
+Review our program course curriculum to learn more about course offerings.

-A mandatory orientation is provided for incoming students their first quarter.
+A mandatory orientation is provided for incoming students prior to the program start.
 This full-time, three-day experience runs the week prior to the first summer quarter.
 Throughout this time together, students interact with School of Nursing leadership, participate in team building and develop one-on-one faculty relationships.
 The week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.

 - International graduate requirements